artemis-prime/chess-two-ways/docs/CORE_ARCH.md

 abandonResolution(): void             // call if drag was abandoned or finished on an invalid drop target
 ```
 ### **'Put yourself in Check' support via a 'scratch' `Board`**
-Since some moves could result in a player putting themselves or staying in check, we have to screen for this outcome for every `Move` before it's actually resolved to an 'Action'.
-The other approach would be each piece type being responsible for this on their own, which would be needlessly complicated.
+Since some moves could result in a player putting themselves into, or failing to get out of, check, we have to screen for this on every `Move` before it's actually resolved to an 'Action'.
+(Any other approach would have each piece being responsible for this internally, which would be much more complicated complicated.)

-We chose to accomplish this via a 'scratch' `Board` (in addition to the 'real' one).
+I chose to accomplish this via a 'scratch' `Board` that exists solely for this purpose.
 On every attempted resolution,

-  1) The scratch `Board` is quickly synced to the exact state of the main `Board`
+  1) The scratch `Board` is quickly synced to the exact state of the "real" `Board`
   2) The same `ActionRecord` that would used for the real action is actually 'applied' to the scratch `Board`.
-  3) Depending on whether this results in the current player being in check on the scratch `Board`, the `Action` is either resolved or rejected.
+  3) The 'in check' state is tested for and depending on this hypothetical result with the scratch `Board`, the `Action` is either resolved as normal or rejected.

-This may seem cumbersome, but it actually ensures that game state is kept pure, and that core logic isn't needlessly complex.
-It's just simply rerun on the 'scratch' `Board`.
+This may sound complicated, but it has several advantages.
+Mainly, it ensures that there's no risk of game state becoming unpoluted by any side-effects of testing for check.
+Also, core logic is kept as simple as possible, since the same sequence of steps is used on the scratch `Board` as would be used to actually take an action.

 ### **Resolver Registry**
 There is a registry of `ActionResolver`'s based on piece type.
 They live in `game/resolvers`  And are initialized to a `Map` in `game/resolverRegistry.ts`....